dorissuzukiesmerio/Research_Projects/README.md

 ## USP (2015-2018)

-## Bachelor's Thesis:
-Investigation on the Role of Liquidity: Monthly cycles in Road Accidents and Hospitalizations Related to Alcohol Consumption in Brazil
+## Bachelor's Thesis: "Investigation on the Role of Liquidity: Monthly cycles in Road Accidents and Hospitalizations Related to Alcohol Consumption in Brazil"

 ### Description:
 - Gathered and merged health data from the most comprehensive public